DS-100/sp22/grad_proj/gradproject.md

 - **Data Modeling and Inferences**
   - Please note that the following datasets have a data modeling requirement, i.e. you need to utilize at least 1 machine learning model we teach in this class in your project: Topic 1 - Dataset A, Topic 1 - Dataset C, Topic 2 - Dataset A, Topic 3 - Dataset A, Topic 3 - Dataset B. For datasets not mentioned above, you are welcome to continue building machine learning model(s).
 Otherwise, we will be placing more emphasis on the inference part instead.
-  - Here are a few components your notebook must address:
+  - Here are a few components your notebook must address if your focus is on modeling:
     - What type of machine learning problem are you investigating?
     - What model do you plan on using and why?
     - Does your model require hyperparameter tuning?
 If so, how do you approach it?